 We believe that these categories provide all of the information necessary for vacation planning.
 We also believe that predicting the future any more precisely requires a crystal ball that no one has access to.

-The calendar is structured around the school year, because that’s how many families plan vacations.
+This calendar is structured around the school year because that is how most families plan their vacations.